thirstler/el_harden/README.md

  - After running you may decide you want to actually know the root password. change it if you must.
- - Reboot the system a rerun an SCAP audit.
+ - Reboot the system and rerun an SCAP audit.
 This script won't change the state of active mount points so you'll get dinged on those until a reboot.
  - Remove the created admin account (if you elected to add it) after you get your users and/or whatever IDM solution in place.